Hossein-Noroozpour/vulkust/README.md

 ## Examples

-- You must have **glslangValidator** in you PATH invironment variable.
+- You must have **glslangValidator** in you PATH environment variable.
 - For **iOS** and **Android**, you must have [vulkust-ios](https://github.com/Hossein-Noroozpour/vulkust-ios) and [vulkust-android](https://github.com/Hossein-Noroozpour/vulkust-android)